Neomer/AVRC/README.md

 All code wrote in .h headers files, so .HEX size has minimal difference with plain C-code.
 You can easly use this library with any other libraries.

 Library grants easy access to:
-UART, SPI, I2C (TWI), LED manipulations, Bit mathematics;
+UART, SPI, I2C (TWI), LED manipulations, Bit mathematics.

 Supported devices: nRF24L01+, DS1307

 Currently in progress: ESP8266, BMP180, BMP280